Tracker Elf Work Rules

 As an elf there are a variety of rules you need to follow:

 1. Your biggest days of work are December 23rd and December 24th.
-This is when it is most vital we hear from you.
+This is when it is most vital that you check in.

 2. Work from where you are.
 We recognize that families sometimes travel over Christmas.
 That’s okay!
 Santa needs your good work everywhere.
 So just work from where you are.
 As long as you have an Internet connection and can get on to this website you can report what you see to the Tracking Department.